caseit-tech-director/caseit-web-netlify/site/content/contact/_index.md

     link: https://m.me/caseit
 top_questions:
   - heading: How do I join the CaseIT Team?
-    text: CaseIT team applications open on September 7th.
-Take a look at our opportunities under [Join Us](https://caseit.org/hiring/) to see how you can be a part of the CaseIT Organizing Committee.
+    text: CaseIT team applications open on September 9th.
+Take a look at our opportunities under [Join Us](https://caseit.org/hiring/) to see how you can be a part of the CaseIT Organizing Committee this year.
   - heading: I am a student, how can I compete in CaseIT 2021?
-    text: As a student, you will need an University faculty member to be your liason and assist with completing the short application.
-Click **Compete in 2021** to continue.
+    text: SFU students are ineligible to compete in CaseIT.
+Local students may be interested in competing in PIVOT, our local business technology management case competition.
   - heading: I applied to be a competitor, now what?
     text: Awesome!
 Applications will be reviewed and you will receive notification of your acceptance.
 Next steps will be provided and eligible fees and